SkooveLearn PianoDownload on the App Store

 How to read alto clef notes

-It can be tricky to learn how to read alto clef if you have not practiced before.
-We will look at the notes on the lines and spaces of alto clef and then explore a couple tricks to make learning how to read alto clef notes easier.
+It can be tricky to learn how to read sheet music and alto clef staff if you have not practiced before.
+We will look at the notes on the lines and spaces of alto clef and then explore a couple of tricks to make reading alto clef note names easier.

 The notes on the lines of alto clef are as follows: